Nakasar/arachne-adapter/README.md

 - `mongoURL` → a connection string with a mongo database.
 - `admins` → An array of admins (usernames).
 - `sendMessage` → a function that will be called by the adapter to execute hooks.
 You have to implement the sending of the `message` in the given `room` (specific client parsing, etc...).
+- `createApi` → true if you want to enable an API for your adapter to manage your token, brain url, admins, hooks, black listed rooms, black listed cmds
+- `pathApi` → the path your api will be rooted to ( default "/api")
+- `expressApp` → An instance of express
+- `gestion` → The list of modules you want to enable ( separated by ","), this list is : blackListRooms, blackListCmds

 sendMessage(options)